Google effect: Cognitive mechanism

-A 2012 study by Lav R. Varshney has since proposed that the Google effect can also be seen in doctoral theses, claiming that a longitudinal increase in the number of references cited reflects a tendency for improved memory of where to find relevant information (i.e. which papers contain the information), rather than of the information itself.
-Furthermore, a related phenomenon has been described in which information learned through the internet is recalled less accurately and with less confidence than information learned via an encyclopedia.
-Additionally, those recalling information learned via the Internet showed decreased activations in several brain regions—including the bilateral occipital gyrus, left temporal gyrus, and bilateral middle frontal gyrus—compared to the encyclopedia group.
+This effect can be understood under the mechanism of cognitive offloading, defined as "the use of physical action to alter the information processing requirements of a task so as to reduce cognitive demand".
+With respect to the Google effect, this indicates relying on the internet as a repository of information instead of encoding it internally, thereby reducing cognitive demand.
+Researchers Risko and Gilbert connect this to transactive memory systems, as also identified by Sparrow and colleagues, adding that the widespread availability of technology makes it easier to offload information that was previously stored internally.

 Transactive memory

 Sparrow et al. originally claimed that reliance on computers is a form of transactive memory, because people share information easily, forget what they think will be available later, and remember the location of information better than the information itself.
 They posited that people and their computers are becoming "interconnected systems"; the same underlying processes used in traditional transactive memory to learn who in our social networks know what is also being extended to encompass what a computer knows and how to find it.
 The reliance on computers has raised concerns, such as when it prevents one from processing information and internalizing it.
 In addition, people appear less confident in recalling information learned through Internet searching and that recent Internet searching may promote motivation to use the Internet.

 However, several researchers have questioned whether the Google effect is a form of transactive memory, arguing that no transaction is going on between the person and the computer.
 Therefore, computer networks and the Internet cannot be conceived as a distributed cognitive system.
 Rather, computers are merely tools exploited to help trigger a memory or to easily look up information.
 Unlike in traditional transactive memory, the information is not lost without the Internet, but merely slower and more difficult to find.